Plitvice or Krka: Which National Park should you visit?

 Plitvice vs Krka: Which is more beautiful?

 We all want to visit places that are gorgeous and unique, so this is the most important criterion.
 Krka is undoubtedly beautiful.
-The sweeping series of naturally colored lakes are wild and picturesque.
+The sweeping series of naturally colored lakes is wild and picturesque.
 Skradinski Buk Falls, with waterfalls at one end and cascades at the other, looks phenomenal.
-Narrow waterfalls gushing out of craggy cliffs, travertine cliffs, tranquil trails, and turquoise clear water are really impressive and are bound to leave you spellbound by their natural beauty.
+Narrow waterfalls gushing out of craggy cliffs, travertine cliffs, tranquil trails, and turquoise clear water are awe-inspiring and are bound to leave you spellbound by their natural beauty.
 If you are looking to escape the well-worn tourist trail and explore something off-beat and enchanting, Krka National Park should be on your radar.

 This Post Has One Comment